 A summer-staple, zucchini can be used in a variety of dishes from sweet to savory.
 Get all you need to know about this summer squash.

-Originally from northern Italy, its thought that zucchini was made popular in America by Italian immigrants.
+Originally from northern Italy, this green squash is thought to have become popular in America by Italian immigrants.

-Regardless of what you call it, zucchini is a summer-staple vegetable that’s gotten even more popular thanks to low-carb diet recipes such as zoodles, zucchini pizza crust and zucchini boats.
+Regardless of what you call it, zucchini is a summer-staple that’s become even more popular thanks to low-carb diet recipes such as zoodles, pizza crust and boats.

 Zucchini is a good source of many vitamins and minerals, while being low in calories, fat, and carbohydrates.